Welcome to Kellogg Community College’s Regional Manufacturing Technology Center!

 - Hastings High School

 - Industrial Welding

-The Industrial Trades Programs are provided in a non-traditional format, which is often described using terms such as open entry open exit, modular, and competency-based.
-To learn more about the open-entry open-exit format go to the Industrial Trades page on the website.
+The Industrial Trades programs are provided in a non-traditional format, which is often described using terms such as open entry open exit, modular, and competency-based.
+To learn more about the open-entry open-exit format visit the Industrial Trades page on the website.

 Kellogg Community College